-Factor 5 does not apply here because this is the first petition directed to challenged claim 16 of the 608 patent.
+Factor 5 does not apply here because this is the first petition directed to challenged claim 15 of the 776 patent.
 See, e.g., Ingenico, IPR2019-00929, Paper 16 at 56 ("because Petitioner has not filed multiple petitions directed to the same claims of the same patent, Petitioner was not required to provide an explanation for the time elapsed between the petitions.").
-Indeed, the present Petition was filed in response to Patent Owner's new infringement assertion of challenged claim 16 of the 608 patent on October 11, 2021.
-Petitioners were first notified of this new infringement assertion through Patent Owner's initial infringement contentions, which were served on Petitioner Wright Medical in the underlying Delaware litigation more than a month after Petitioners filed the earlier IPR2021-01450 petition.
+Indeed, the present Petition was filed in response to Patent Owner's new infringement assertion of challenged claim 15 of the 776 patent on October 11, 2021.
+Petitioners were first notified of this new infringement assertion through Patent Owner's initial infringement contentions, which were served on Petitioner Wright Medical in the underlying Delaware litigation more than a month after Petitioners filed the earlier IPR2021-01451 petition.
 See Mercedes-Benz USA, LLC v.
 Carucel Invs., L.P., IPR2019-01441, Paper 8 at 20 (P.T.A.B.
 Mar.
 3, 2020) ("we determine that Petitioner's description of the circumstances necessitating a second petition...has provided 'adequate explanation for the time elapsed between the filings of multiple petitions' under General Plastics Factor 5.").

-Factors 6 (finite resources of the Board) and 7 e. (requirement under § 316(a)(11) to issue final determination not later than 1 year after institution)
+e.
+Factors 6 (finite resources of the Board) and 7 (requirement under § 316(a)(11) to issue final determination not later than 1 year after institution)

-General Plastic factors 6 and 7 are at worst neutral, and do not favor denial of institution.
+General Plastics factors 6 and 7 are at worst neutral, and do not favor denial of institution.

-Challenged claim 16 depends on independent claim 11, which is the subject of IPR2021-01450.
-Thus, while claim 16 includes limitations related to "flared hips" that are nowhere addressed in the earlier petition, Petitioners recognize that there is overlap in subject matter to the extent that claim 11 is addressed in both petitions.3
+Challenged claim 15 depends on independent claim 10, which is the subject of IPR2021-01451.
+Thus, while claim 15 includes limitations related to "flared hips" that are nowhere addressed in the earlier petition, Petitioners recognize that there is overlap in subject matter to the extent that claim 10 is addressed in both petitions.2

-3 Petitioners note that they are not separately challenging claim 11 in the present Petition but, by necessity, must address claim 11 in its discussion of dependent claim 16.
-The Trial Practice Guide does not allow Petitioners to simply incorporate
+2 Petitioners note that they are not separately challenging claim 10 in the present Petition but, by necessity, must address claim 10 in its discussion of dependent claim 15.
+The Trial Practice Guide does not allow Petitioners to simply incorporate by reference its earlier arguments relating to independent claim 10 as presented in IPR2021-01451.
+See 37 C.F.R. § 42.6(a)(3).

 Due to the overlapping arguments and evidence, instituting on both petitions "will at most create a small amount of additional effort by the parties and the Board."
 Xilinx, IPR2020-01564, Paper 12 at 13.
-Moreover, Petitioners are amenable to consolidation of the present IPR with IPR2021-01450 under 35 U.S.C. § 315(d) to conserve the Board's resources and to prevent needless costs incurred by the parties.
+Moreover, Petitioners are amenable to consolidation of the present IPR with IPR2021-01451 under 35 U.S.C. § 315(d) to conserve the Board's resources and to prevent needless costs incurred by the parties.
 See Mercedes-Benz USA, IPR2019-01441, Paper 8 at 20.
-Consolidation would not prejudice Patent Owner because Petitioners have not gained any advantage from filing two separate petitions challenging the 608 patent.
+Consolidation would not prejudice Patent Owner because Petitioners have not gained any advantage from filing two separate petitions challenging the 776 patent.
 See Mercedes-Benz USA, LLC v.
 Carucel Investments, L.P., IPR2019-01644, Paper 9 at 35 (P.T.A.B.
 Mar.
 26, 2020).
-Indeed, Patent Owner's decision to belatedly assert challenged claim 16 necessitated the current Petition.
+Indeed, Patent Owner's decision to belatedly assert challenged claim 15 necessitated the current Petition.